redriverwest/attio-mcp/README.md

    - `MCP_TRANSPORT=sse`
    - `MCP_PORT` (match the exposed port, default `8080`)
 4. Set the desired domain/FQDN in Coolify to match the `coolify.fqdn` label defined in `docker-compose.yml` (or override via `COOLIFY_FQDN`).
 5. Deploy the application.
 Coolify will handle image builds, networking, and SSL termination.
+Because the Compose file uses `expose` instead of `ports`, Coolify binds the internal `MCP_PORT` to its reverse proxy and avoids host port collisions.

 Adjust resource limits or scaling options within Coolify as needed for your OVH server.
 Ensure the `coolify` Docker network exists (it is created automatically on first Coolify deployment).